myungjinlee/GLYCO/README.md

        You can open the output "frame_1_bfactor.pdb" with PyMOL to display the glycan coverage.
      - 3.1.2.
 Glycan atoms of epitope regions:<br />
        - Count number of glycan atoms per epitope residue
-         1) Should follow the same requirements in Section 3.1.1.
-1)-3).
+         1) Should follow the same instruction in Section 3.1.1.
+1)-4).
-         2) The script bundles several jobs and submit each bundle in one node.
+         2) The script groups several jobs in one bundle and submit each bundled job in one node.
 You should specify the number of jobs for a bundle in argument "-frame_gap".
+(Each epitope-glycan coverage normally finishes in a short time, which may reduce the efficiency of calculation in HPC system if each job was distributed per node.
+In this case, bundling can solve the problem.)
        ```
        bash multi_glyco.sh -cutoff 20 -frame_start 1 -frame_end 50 -frame_gap 10 -module ep -path /home/leem/glyco/multiframes -glycan BMA,AMA,BGL -epitope /home/leem/glyco/multiframes/epitope/epitope.txt
        ```
-       - Average number of glycan atoms over multiple frames: Once you finish calculating number of glycan atoms per each frame, you can average "ep_glysum.txt" over the frames.
-You have to run it in where all directories, "frames" are located. ($WORKING_DIR/$CUTOFF/res/)<br />
+       - Average number of glycan atoms over multiple frames: Once you finish calculating number of glycan atoms per each frame, you can average "ep_glysum.txt" over the multiple frames.
+You have to run it in where all directories, (e.g., "frames") are located. ($WORKING_DIR/$CUTOFF/ep/)<br />
        ```
-       python3 .py -frame_start 1 -frame_end 50
+       python3 ave_ep.py -frame_start 1 -frame_end 50
        ```
-       The output is ".txt"
+       The output is "ave_ep_gly.txt"

-        *Each epitope-glycan coverage normally finishes in a short time, which may reduce the efficiency of calculation if each job was distributed per node.